Project Space Track: Operations

 By international agreement under the International Astronomical Union, the satellites and space probes were initially named with Greek letters, following the system for naming stars in constellations.
 The year of launch was included in the launch names, so Sputnik I was 1957 Alpha.
 The payload was called Alpha I, when known – in the case of Sputnik I, it wasn't clear initially which was the payload, so the payload became Alpha II.
 Other pieces were also numbered, so the carrier rocket was usually Alpha II.
 The 24 Greek letters were soon used, so the next sequence started Alpha Alpha and so forth.
 By 1962 Beta Psi had been launched and it was clear that the Greek alphabet system would no longer work.
 Thereafter, launches were numbered, starting with 1963-1 with the payload normally being 1963-1A, etc...

 As soon as a new satellite or space probe was launched, Space Track alerted the primary sensors and processed observations as they came in, issuing a preliminary tracking bulletin promptly and updating it after about 24 hours when additional observations from around the world had been obtained.
 Routine bulletins continued to be issued regularly as needed to keep up with the changing orbits, some of which decayed fairly rapidly in the atmosphere.
 There was another flurry of activity when the last revolutions occurred, as it was difficult to forecast the exact reentry path.

 The NSSCC had a room dedicated as a filter center for monitoring communications and obtaining observations.
 The filter center had displays listing the orbiting and decayed satellites and a projector system that could show the motion of one satellite over the earth.
 The displays were devised by A/3C Peter P. Kamrowski.
-The center was manned by a Duty Controller and his assistants.
+The center was staffed by a Duty Controller and assistants.
 The center was designed by Senior Controller 1st Lt Cotter, based on his earlier experience as a volunteer member of the USAF Ground Observer Corps (the Ground Observer Corps filter centers were in turn based on the United Kingdom aircraft tracking centers developed during World War II to track Nazi aircraft).

 By 1960, the position of Duty Analyst was established.
 Once observations had been reduced, the duty analyst reviewed them and decided which orbits needed to be recomputed to bring them up to date.
 In the case of new launches or decaying satellites, one analyst was dedicated to processing observations for that satellite.

 As with many other activities in the dawning space age, Space Track operations often involved doing things for which no precedent existed.